Gyunu/Boilerplate/README.md

 A `dist` folder is also created to hold your built files, `js` holds the minified js, `css` holds the minified css and `fonts` holds your fonts.
 An `index.html` file is generated, but is empty - so fill it with your favourite boilerplate.

+After it all installs, use `nvm` to install the latest LTS version of node (tested using `v6.9.1`) and run `npm install` and then `npm run -s deploy` to build the files and have a working index file.

 **Scripts available:**

+Check the `package.json` for the list of available commands - the main ones being:
 `npm run build` Builds the current src files with sourcemaps for development.
 `npm run deploy` Builds the current src files for deployment with no sourcemaps.